draylab/debanikray.github.io/index.md

 <div>
         <p align='justify'>

-        I am currently a final year undergraduate student pursuing a Bachelor of Science (**BSc Hons**) in Chemistry with Physics and Mathematics from <a href="https://www.sxccal.edu/">St. Xavier's College, Kolkata.</a>
+        I am currently a final year undergraduate student pursuing a Bachelor of Science <b>(BSc Hons)</b> in Chemistry with Physics and Mathematics from <a href="https://www.sxccal.edu/">St. Xavier's College, Kolkata.</a>

         </p>

         <p align='justify'>

-        People sometimes recognize me better by my nickname _Wrik_.
-I grew up on the university campus of <a href="http://www.iitkgp.ac.in/">IIT Kharagpur</a> in India.
+                People sometimes recognize me better by my nickname <i>Wrik.</i> I grew up on the university campus of <a href="http://www.iitkgp.ac.in/">IIT Kharagpur</a> in India.

         </p>
 </div>